 This course is for anyone wanting to work as a certified nurse aide.
-The course includes 40 hours of classroom instruction and 80 hours of laboratory/clinical experience.
-After successful completion, students have the opportunity to take the nurse aide certification exam.
+The course includes 40 hours of classroom instruction, 25 hours of lab, and 55 hours of clinical experience.
+After completion, students have the opportunity to take the nurse aide certification exam.
 Students must have Act 14 clearance, physical, and 2-step PPD test prior to enrollment.